Georgetown University Library: Dahlgren Memorial Library

 Dahlgren Memorial Library provides information and digital services and resources to support faculty, staff, and students of the Georgetown University Medical Center.
-It is named after John Vinton Dahlgren.
+The building was dedicated in January 1971 for John Vinton Dahlgren.

+From 1930 to 1971, the library was located in the adjacent Medical-Dental Building.
+From 1912 to 1930, it was located at the original site of the Georgetown University School of Medicine in Downtown D.C..

 Riggs Memorial Library

 Riggs Memorial Library served as the main library of Georgetown between 1891 and 1970, until it was replaced by Lauinger Library.
-Riggs library, which is located on the third floor of Healy Hall, is one of the few existing cast-iron libraries in the country and still serves its original purpose of storing books.
+The library is located on the third floor of Healy Hall and is one of the few existing cast-iron libraries in the country.
+Today, it is administered by the Georgetown University Office of the President mostly as an event space, though it continues to serve its original purpose of storing books.

 Edward Bennett Williams Law Library

-The Williams Law Library is the main library of the Georgetown University Law Center.
+The Williams Law Library is the main library of the Georgetown University Law Center and opened in 1989.
+The library was featured in the 1993 film The Pelican Brief.

 John Wolff International and Comparative Law Library

 The Wolff International and Comparative Law Library is housed separately from the Williams Law Library in the Hotung International Law Center Building.
 Its collection focuses on primary and secondary foreign sources, with materials from Australia, Canada, France, Germany, Great Britain, Ireland, Mexico, New Zealand, Scotland, and South Africa, and other nations.
 It also has extensive documents from international organizations including the Permanent Court of International Justice, the League of Nations, the United Nations, European Union, International Court of Justice, World Trade Organization, GATT, and the Council of Europe.